-The signs can be either solar or mains powered but the preferred option is to use a solar panel which affords more flexibility in locating the sign for remote situations.
-For all mains powered VAS requests, a separate quote will be sought from UK Power Networks following the site survey which may add a significant cost.
+The signs can be either solar or mains powered, although the preferred option is to use a solar panel which affords more flexibility in locating the sign for remote situations.
+However, due to adjacent vegetation or structures these are not always viable, and a dedicated mains power supply will be required.
+All mains powered VAS require a dedicated UKPN connection and a specific investigation but can significantly affect the cost.

-However, due to adjacent vegetation or structures these are not always viable and a dedicated mains power supply will be required, which can be a significant additional cost.
-All proposed locations will be checked for underground services and other safety considerations but not all suggested sites will be suitable.
-Delivery time will be 10-12 weeks from the order being placed.